dealii/candi/README.md

 Usage
 ----

-### deal.II Library with MPI Support, Trilinos, PetSc, HDF5, and more:
+### deal.II Library with Trilinos, PetSc, MPI Support, and more:

 candi is initially configured to compile and install the current version of the deal.II library.